 Before the NDIS was established, state, territory and Commonwealth governments pre-paid a lump sum amount to service providers so they could provide supports to people with disability.
 When the NDIS started, this changed.

 Under the NDIS, funding is given to a participant so they can choose who delivers their supports and when and where.

 This is changing, and gradually in-kind supports will transition to the NDIS.
-Then you will use the funding from your NDIS plan to pay for supports.
+Then the participant will use the funding from their NDIS plan to pay for supports.

 If you are an NDIS participant who currently uses in-kind supports, the following information may help you to understand:

 - how in-kind supports work in your NDIS plan now

 - how to get ready for these changes.

 There are many types of pre-paid in-kind supports delivered right across Australia.
 If you get an in-kind support, its value should be included in your plan if it is reasonable and necessary.